 It is proposed for the AR’s to make use of freely-available statistical data, which are updated on a regular basis (e.g. the Eurostat Database).
 This will facilitate the regular updating of the emission inventory and limit the overall burden of emissions reporting.
 Examples of an activity rate are: inhabitant, population equivalent (p.e.), amount of km driven by cars.
 In an ideal situation, the chosen AR is as close to the real polluting activity or process as possible (e.g. km driven by cars).

-In some cases appropriate data for the ideal AR are not available.
+In some cases, appropriate data for the ideal AR are not available.
 In other cases, the available data sets might contain gaps for specific areas or time periods.
-In such cases application of a so-called proxy variable can help to derive at least a rough estimate of the AR.
+In such cases, application of a so-called “proxy variable” can help to derive at least a rough estimate of the AR.

-A proxy variable is a variable that is not directly related to the data that are needed but might have a good correlation with such data.
+A proxy variable is a variable that is not directly related to the data that are needed, but might have a good correlation with such data.
 Such proxy data could be the population size or gross domestic product or other high-level indicators of the size and the economic activities in a country.

 When using a proxy, one has to assume or derive a relationship between the value of the data searched for and the value of the proxy in countries or years where data are available.
-The estimates for the gaps then follow from the application of this relationship (adapted text from TNO publication: The Art of Emission Inventorying).
+The estimates for the gaps then follow from the application of this relationship (adapted text from TNO publication: The Art of Emission Inventorying (see footnote 19).

 Emission Factors (EF)